JPG to ZIP converter

 Select "to zip"

-Choose zip or any of the other 200+ supported formats you'd like to convert to.
+Choose zip or any other of the 200+ supported formats that you wish to convert to.

 Step 3